Cosmic-Coding-Community-Club/essential-kotlin-course/README.md

 ## Getting Started

-This workshop is a series of exercises to get you familiar with the Kotlin Syntax and your basic concepts.
+This course is a series of exercises to get you familiar with the Kotlin Syntax and your basic concepts.
 Each exercise is created as a failing unit test (red) and your job is to make it pass (green).

 #### How to build and run tests